Vincentx15/atomsurf/README.md

     prot_encoder = ProteinEncoder(cfg.encoder)
 ```

-The models can be easily adapted without touching python code and just by defining yaml blocks.
+The models can be easily adapted by defining yaml blocks, without touching python code.
 This allows for easy model exploration, potentially relying on hydra functionality, such as running:
 `python train.py model_hdim=64` to set the hidden dimension dynamically.

-However, we are working on creating a default model class to avoid those steps.

 Assuming we have a batch (from the above section), we can now encode our protein simply by running the following:
 ```python